Welcome to the Maga Lab

 Because craniofacial malformations are one of FAS’s key indicators, understanding how these malformations occur will lay the foundation for a broader understanding of the mechanisms that drive FASD.
 This could set the stage for tests that help doctors diagnose the syndrome and new educational programs that prevent it by teaching women more about how alcohol consumption impacts the fetus.

-Murat Maga, PhD, is an acting assistant professor in the Department of Pediatrics at the University of Washington School of Medicine and a member of the Seattle Children's Research Institute's Center for Developmental Biology and Regenerative Medicine.
+Murat Maga, PhD, is an assistant professor in the Department of Pediatrics at the University of Washington School of Medicine and a member of the Seattle Children's Research Institute's Center for Developmental Biology and Regenerative Medicine.